Xiawpohr/ethereum-gas-research/README.md

-# Simulating the process of blob price discovery under various demand distributions
+# The Target Demand Paradox in the Blob Fee Market: An Analysis of EIP-4844 & EIP-7961

+> Thanks to [Chih Cheng Liang](https://x.com/ChihChengLiang) for feedbacks and discusstions.

 ## Introduction